-INVESTMENT compounding over long periods can produce impressive results—but the results are even more impressive when you couple that compounding with regular savings.
+INVESTMENT COMPOUNDING over long periods can produce impressive results—but the results are even more impressive when you couple that compounding with regular savings.
 For instance, if you invest $100 initially and left it to grow at 5% a year, you would have $339 after 25 years, thanks to the 239% cumulative gain.
 But if you invested $100 at the start of each of the 25 years, for a total of $2,500, you would have $5,011 after 25 years.

 You can do this calculation with Excel or with a financial calculator, such as Texas Instruments Business Analyst II Plus (TI-BA II Plus).
-Alternatively, you could use an online savings calculator, such as the Compound Savings Calculator at Dinkytown.net or the Finance Calculator available at Calculator.net.
+Alternatively, you could use an online savings calculator, such as the compound savings calculator at Dinkytown.net or the finance calculator available at Calculator.net.

 One warning: Pay attention to when additional savings are credited.
 You end up with a lower accumulated value if additional savings are credited at the end of each year, rather than at the beginning, because that means those savings miss out on a year of investment gains.

-Next: Compounding and Time
+Next: Gains Over Time

 Previous: Taxables vs. Munis